-The Society is a proud member of the Association of Financial Mutuals (AFM), the trade body that represents mutual insurers, friendly societies such as ourselves and other financial mutuals across the UK.
-Our CEO, Jane Nelson, is currently the AFM's Chair.
+The Society is a proud member of the Association of Financial Mutuals (AFM), the trade body that represents mutual insurers, friendly societies such as ourselves and other financial mutuals across the UK, and adheres to their corporate governance code.

 The Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA) regulate the Society, and the Board takes seriously its responsibilities to treat its customers - its members - fairly.